glassroom/heinsen_attention/README.md

 ### Usage

-Our implementation returns _the logarithm of attention_, which by construction is in the same space as `log_V`.
+Our implementation returns _the logarithm of Softmax attention_, which by construction is in the same space as `log_V`.
 In practice, we have found that using the logarithm of our attention mechanism as input to subsequent model components works well!

 ```python
 # Load PyTorch module: